codespace555/TextUtils_React_app/README.md

 2. Explore the various features available, including text transformation, word/character count, and sentiment analysis.

 3. Copy the modified text to your clipboard by clicking the "Copy" button.

+Enjoy using the TextUtils React App for efficient text processing and analysis!